open-ephys/miniscope-docs/source/overview/data-acq-hardware.rst

     :alt:   image of miniscope-daq
     :align: center

 The `Miniscope-DAQ <https://github.com/Aharoni-Lab/Miniscope-v4/wiki/DAQ-Hardware>`__ is the data acquisition hardware developed by the UCLA Miniscope team for acquiring miniscope data.
 It accepts an external power supply for more power-intensive applications and plugs into a PC through a USB cable.
-It supports sync output, input trigger, and data acquisition from a single UCLA Miniscope v4 or a single MiniCAM.
+It supports sync output, input trigger, and data acquisition from a UCLA Miniscope v4 or a MiniCAM.
 The Miniscope-DAQ is compatible with :ref:`overview/data-acq-software:Bonsai` and :ref:`overview/data-acq-software:Miniscope-DAQ-QT-Software`.
-To acquire miniscope or MiniCAM data with the Miniscope-DAQ, refer to the corresponding :doc:`/ucla-miniscope-v4/quick-start/miniscope-daq-quick` and *User Guide* (coming soon).
+To acquire miniscope or MiniCAM data with the Miniscope-DAQ, refer to the corresponding :doc:`/ucla-miniscope-v4/quick/index` and *User Guide* (coming soon).
 To learn more about the Miniscope-DAQ, refer to the `UCLA Miniscope v4 Wiki <https://github.com/Aharoni-Lab/Miniscope-v4/wiki/DAQ-Hardware>`__.

 Miniscope-DAQ Variants
 ======================